the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Ancient Armor also gains some buffs, however: movement points increased to 5 with another point added when starting its turn in friendly territory, and no combat penalty for attacking across rivers.
 Also, its Production cost is reduced from 200 to 150.
 	- Salvaged Bomber's ranged strength is reduced to 40.
 	- Salvaged Helicopter's movement points are reduced to 5, its ranged strength is reduced to 40, but its Production cost is reduced from 200 to 150.
+- Naval units no longer have doubled movement in Coast tiles.
+Early/mid-game naval units (excepting Mariners' replacements) are also no longer able to evade melee attacks.
 - Attack Boats (and the Mariners' replacement) no longer require Factories to build, so they're now properly available at Steam Power instead of being forced to wait until Manufacturing.
 They can now also spawn as Barbarian units.
 - Machine Guns are now Shooter units with the Personnel modifier, and start with Logistics.
 - Mechanized Workers can now terraform tiles and start with 2 charges.
 Terrains excluded: Mountain, Permafrost, Swamp, Spring, Rubble, Ruins, Ice.